 The Convertible Notes are governed by an indenture (the "Base Indenture") between the Company and The Bank of New York Mellon Trust Company, N.A., as trustee.
 The Convertible Notes bear interest at a rate of 1.75% per annum, payable semi-annually in arrears on June 15th and December 15th of each year, beginning on June 15, 2021.
 The Convertible Notes will mature on December 15, 2026.
-The Company recorded coupon interest expense of \$13.1 million and \$12.7 million for the years ended December 31, 2022 and 2021, respectively.

 The Company separated the Convertible Notes issued in December 2020 into liability and equity components.
 The initial carrying amount of the liability component was \$386.1 million and was calculated using a discount rate of 6.25%.
 The discount rate was based on the terms of debt instruments that were similar to the Convertible Notes.
-The carrying amount of the equity component representing the conversion option was determined by deducting the fair value of the liability component from the principal amount of such Convertible Notes, or \$113.9 million.
+The carrying amount of the equity component representing the conversion option was determined by deducting the fair value of the liability component from the principal amount of the Convertible Notes, or \$113.9 million.
 The amount recorded in equity was not subject to remeasurement or amortization.
 The \$113.9 million also represented the initial discount recorded on the Convertible Notes.
 As a result of the Company's early adoption of ASU 2020-06 on January 1, 2021, the Convertible Notes are now recorded as a single liability with no portion recorded in equity.
 The Company also ceased recording non-cash interest expense associated with the amortization of the debt discount.

 Prior to June 15, 2026, the Convertible Notes will be convertible upon certain circumstances.
 On and after June 15, 2026, holders may convert any of their Convertible Notes into the Company's common shares of beneficial interest ("common shares") at the applicable conversion rate at any time at their election two days prior to the maturity date.
 The initial conversion rate is 39.2549 common shares per \$1,000 principal amount of Convertible Notes, which represents an initial conversion price of approximately \$25.47 per share.
 The conversion rate is subject to adjustment in certain circumstances.
-As of December 31, 2022 and 2021, the if-converted value of the Convertible Notes did not exceed the principal amount.
+As of December 31, 2023 and 2022, the if-converted value of the Convertible Notes did not exceed the principal amount.